 The Company's business activities contain elements of risk.
-The Company considers a principal type of market risk to be valuation risk.
+The Company considers its principal type of market risk to be valuation risk.
 Investments are stated at "fair value" as defined in the 1940 Act and in the applicable regulations of the SEC.
-All assets are valued at fair value as determined in good faith by, or under the direction of, the Board of Directors.
-(See the "Asset Valuation Policy Guidelines" in the "Footnote to Consolidated

-Schedule of Investments contained in "Item 1.
-Consolidated Financial Statements.")
+All assets are valued at fair value as determined in good faith by the Investment and Valuation Committee under the guidelines established by the Board of Directors.
+(See the "Asset Valuation Policy Guidelines" in the "Footnote to Consolidated Schedule of Investments contained in Item 1.
+"Consolidated Financial Statements.")